 Currently, several FDA-approved medications are available to treat erectile dysfunction.
-These include sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®), vardenafil (Levitra®) and avanafil (Stendra®).
+These include sildenafil (the active ingredient in Viagra®, AKA generic Viagra), tadalafil (Cialis®), vardenafil (Levitra®) and avanafil (Stendra®).

 These medications require a prescription.
 It’s important to talk to your healthcare provider about your symptoms, any history of ED you may have and your general health, especially if you have recently been affected by COVID-19.

-We offer generic versions of many common ED medications online, following a consultation with a healthcare provider who will determine if a prescription is appropriate.
+We offer generic versions of many common ED pills online, following a consultation with a healthcare provider who will determine if a prescription is appropriate.

 Although research into the effects of COVID-19 on erectile health and sexual performance isn’t very comprehensive right now, some experts believe that COVID-19 may cause ED.